 The Employer recognizes the Union as the sole and exclusive bargaining agent for all Employees of the Employer for the purpose of collective bargaining with respect to rates of pay, wages, hours of work and other conditions of employment for the work scope of this Agreement.

-"Employee" where used in this context, refers to all non-exempt hourly Employer's employees engaged in the gas distribution pipeline construction work performed by the Employee within Missouri, Kansas, and San Antonio, Texas, and excludes management, office and clerical employees, professional employees and guards, as defined under the National Labor Relations Act, as amended.
+"Employee" where used in this context, refers to all non-exempt hourly Employer's employees engaged in the gas distribution pipeline construction work performed by the Employee within Missouri (excludes St. Louis region), Kansas, and San Antonio, Texas, and excludes management, office and clerical employees, professional employees and guards, as defined under the National Labor Relations Act, as amended.

 The Employer also recognizes the Union as the sole and exclusive bargaining agent for such non-exempt hourly foremen of the Employer as performing bargaining unit work.
 All other supervisors and management, including yard coordinator, that do not perform bargaining unit work shall be excluded from recognition.
 However, any general foremen may remain included in the Union, or choose to be excluded from the Union and considered company management.
 If a general foreman is removed from the general foreman position by management, they may return to the bargaining unit.
+Any general foremen that remain in the Union cannot discipline or layoff other bargaining unit members.

 ARTICLE II- UNION SECURITY